 Three newer Shorenstein APARC programs are rapidly gaining momentum and are serving to further strengthen the Center's ties to Asia.
 The China Program is a university-wide initiative to facilitate multidisciplinary, social science-oriented research on contemporary China, with a dual emphasis on basic and policy-relevant research.
 The Asia Health Policy Program promotes a comparative understanding of health and health policy in the Asia-Pacific through research, collaboration with scholars throughout the region, events, and publications.

-The Japan Program was formally established in November 2011, renewing the Center’s commitment to this important field.
-As an integral component of Shorenstein APARC, the Japan Program facilitates multidisciplinary, social science-oriented research on contemporary Japan, emphasizing both academic scholarship and policy-relevant research.
+The Japan Program (JSP) was formally established in November 2011, renewing the Center’s commitment to this important field.
+As an integral component of Shorenstein APARC, JSP facilitates multidisciplinary, social science-oriented research on contemporary Japan, emphasizing both academic scholarship and policy-relevant research.

 Until moving to the Stanford Graduate School of Business in August 2011, the Stanford Program on Regions of Innovation and Entrepreneurship (SPRIE) was a vital part of the Center for over a decade.
-SPRIE examined development conditions for innovation and entrepreneurship in Silicon Valley and other key global regions.
+SPRIE continues to examine development conditions for innovation and entrepreneurship in Silicon Valley and other key global regions.

 Shorenstein APARC has an active publishing program to disseminate its research.
 Together with Stanford University Press, the Center produces "Studies of the Walter H. Shorenstein Asia-Pacific Research Center," a monograph series that includes the varied work of the Center's faculty, researchers, and fellows.
 Shorenstein APARC publishes its own peer-reviewed books, which are distributed by the Brookings Institution Press.
 These titles feature leading-edge topics that are policy-relevant in both the United States and Asia.
 Center faculty and researchers also publish extensively in peer-reviewed academic journals, through scholarly and trade presses, and are frequently asked to comment in the media on events and issues affecting Asia.